The Fascinating Journey of Cauliflorous Cocoa Cultivation

 Post-harvest, beans undergo fermentation to develop their characteristic color and flavor.

-- Traditional Fermentation: In West Africa, a traditional method involves heap fermentation, where pulp-covered beans are piled on the ground, covered with leaves, and left to ferment for four to seven days, with periodic mixing.
+- Traditional Fermentation: In West Africa, a traditional method involves heap fermentation, where pulp-covered beans are piled on banana leaves, covered with more banana leaves, and left to ferment for four to seven days, with periodic mixing.

 - Industrial Fermentation: An industrial approach utilizes a tiered box system, transferring beans sequentially through boxes over four to six days to achieve uniform fermentation.

-Following fermentation, beans are dried to reduce moisture content, ensuring they are suitable for storage and further processing.
+Following fermentation, beans are dried to reduce moisture content.
+This stops fermentation and ensures they are suitable for storage, transportation, and further processing.

 Drying

-Drying is essential to reduce the moisture content of fermented beans and prevent mold growth.
+Drying is essential to reduce the moisture content of fermented beans.

 - Sun Drying: This traditional method involves spreading the beans on raised platforms or mats and allowing them to dry under the sun.
 The beans are turned regularly to ensure even drying.
 This process can take several days, depending on the weather.